 Billings Backyard is a series of workshops designed to teach sustainable living skills to adult participants and is underwritten by a generous grant from the SpringRiver Private Foundation Trust.
 Each workshop includes hands-on demonstrations and concrete steps for incorporating these skills into everyday life.
 Find more Billings Backyard Series workshops

-This workshop will be held live on Zoom unless we become able to hold it as a live session at Billings Farm & Museum.
+This workshop will be held in person at Billings Farm & Museum.

 About Tina Tuckerman